slatedocs/slate/source/index.html.md

 ]
 ```

-This endpoint retrievs all log events associated with a particular lock.
+This endpoint retrieves all log events associated with a particular lock.

 ### HTTP Request

 `GET https://api.doordeck.com/device/LOCK_ID/log`

-Replace `LOCK_ID` with the appropiate lock ID.
+Replace `LOCK_ID` with the appropriate lock ID.

 ### Event Types
 The call returns an enum of event types: